leulXllll/alx-airbnb-database/database-adv-script/README.md

+# This directory contains sql subqueries both correlated and non correlated
-# This contains a  complex sql queries using Join
+# It also contains a complex sql queries using Join